Welcome to Nebraska & South Dakota in-stock flooring selection store!

 - Easier cleaning and care.
 Individual carpet tiles can be removed for cleaning, and replaced when dry.
 If one area of the floor becomes damaged, the tile can be replaced without replacing the entire floor.

 - You can install carpet tiles right over many floor types, including wood and tile.
-This way, you can quickly add a new look without the renovation work required by most flooring.
+Because carpet tiles are easy to install, you can quickly add a new look without the renovation work required by most flooring.

 - Carpet tiles allow for freedom with design, allowing you to give more depth and texture to a room.